Optimistic Mirror Descent Either Converges to Nash or to Strong Coarse Correlated Equilibria in Bimatrix Games: Introduction

 \begin{theorem}[Abridged; Full Version in \Cref{corollary:NFGs}] Fix any sufficiently small $\epsilon > 0$, and suppose that both players in a bimatrix game employ OMD with learning rate $\eta = O(\epsilon^2)$ and smooth regularizer for $T = \Omega(\poly(1/\epsilon))$ repetitions.
 Then, \begin{itemize} \item Either the dynamics reach an $\epsilon$-approximate Nash equilibrium; \item Or, otherwise, the average correlated distribution of play is an $\Omega(\poly(\epsilon))$-strong CCE. \end{itemize} \end{theorem}

 Here, the convergence to Nash equilibrium is implied in a \emph{last-iterate} sense (and not a typical time-average): \emph{i.e.}, there exists a time $t \in \range{T}$ for which the dynamics reach an $\epsilon$-approximate Nash equilibrium.
 Of course, in light of well-established impossibility results, OMD is certainly not going to reach an $\epsilon$-approximate NE---for a sufficiently small \emph{constant} $\epsilon > 0$~\citep{Rubinstein16:Settling}---in \emph{every bimatrix game}.
 As a result, an immediate interesting implication of \Cref{theorem:main-abridged} is that, setting $\epsilon$ to be sufficiently small, OMD either yields the best known polynomial-time approximation for Nash equilibria in bimatrix games, or, otherwise, $O(1)$ iterations suffice to obtain a strong CCE.
 It is intriguing that the farther the dynamics are from yielding a Nash equilibrium, the \emph{stronger} the CCE predicted by \Cref{theorem:main-abridged}.
-Indeed, the only impediment for reaching a strong CCE after only $O(1)$ iterations lies in being very close to a Nash equilibrium.
+Indeed, the only impediment for reaching a strong CCE after only $O(1)$ iterations lies in being very close to a Nash equilibrium.\footnote{Closeness to NE is always implied in terms of the best response gap, not the distance to the set of NE.}